jonstorer/adonis-core/README.md

 Adonis Core is a rails app that has been configured to be "mountable".
 This is called a "Rails Engine".
 The code to make the rails app turn into a rails engine lives in `lib/adonis/core`.
 However, the rest of the app is in the normal place (app, config, db, bin, lib, etc)

 There is a "dummy" rails app located at `test/dummy`.
-The Adonis::Core Rails Enginer cannot be started on its own, and therefor needs to be mounted into another rails app to be tested.
+The Adonis::Core Rails Engine cannot be started on its own, and therefore needs to be mounted into another rails app to be tested.

+Adonis::Core will be bundled as a `gem`. `test/dummy` would include the `adonis/core` gem.

-This means, to start this app, `rails server` must be run from `test/dummy`.
+To start this app, `rails server` must be run from `test/dummy`.

 #### Where is the magic